Updated on 2024-06-28 GMT+08:00

 Array of strings

-When SELF_MANAGED permissions are used, the information about the tenant IDs involved in this operation is specified by the user.
+When the stack set permission model is SELF_MANAGED, the domain IDs involved in this operation is specified by the user.

 • If this parameter is specified in the DeployStackSet API, stack instances in the stack set are selected for deployment.
 This operation applies to the Cartesian product of the regions and domain_ids input by the user.
 If a domain_id that is not managed by the stack set is specified, an error is reported. *